AminaB/html-css-js/reactJs/note.md

 - classNme for class
 - forName for for attribute

--component : tape rfc enter to add code for component class or rsf for react function component
+- component : tape rfc enter to add code for component class or rsf for react function component
+- icon : npm i react-icons